aashir789/WebCrawler/README.md

 3. In order to make the program faster, its assumed that the items on the search page of walmart are always 16.

+PS: I would be more than happy to receive any type of feedback on the submission.